equelin/Unity-Powershell/README.md

     Remove-UnityUser -Name 'demo'
 ```

-### Testing queries
+### Query ressources

-For testing purpose you can query all the items of the array if you know the URI associated.
-It will return a powershell object or a JSON item without any formatting.
+For testing purpose you can query all the ressources of the array with the command `Get-UnityItem`.
+You have to provide the URI of the ressource with the parameter `-URI`.
+It will returns a powershell object or a JSON item (with the parameter `-JSON`)without any formatting.

 ```PowerShell
 # Retrieve informations about ntp servers.
 Result is a powershell object